zodttd/GammaSupportDocs/News/CheatCodes-2.md

  - Search for codes by selecting the add "+" icon
  - Cheats enabled with a checkmark will be activated when resuming the game

+In v1.5.2 we added some Gameshark-format cheat codes that force an accurate widescreen in landscape for games like Crash Bandicoot!
+Let us know if we missed any codes!

-We're always listening to our fans and glad to bring you this top request!
+We're always listening to our fans and glad to bring you this top request.
 Thank you for all the feedback!